 Jewelry is a treasure, something personal and valuable, adored and appreciated by all those who own it.
 Silver jewelry has long entranced humans with its sparkling splendor and beautiful ornamental value.

-But how much do you know about the different types of silver jewelry and which is the best quality silver?
+But how much do you know about the different types of silver jewelry and which is the best quality?

-With our years-long expertise in designing and making sterling silver jewelry, we’ve curated a rundown through the types of silver jewelry.
+With our years-long expertise in designing and making sterling silver jewelry, we’ve curated a rundown through the types of silver jewellery.

 Fine silver is the nearest metal to the purest form of silver.
 The 999 stamp we see on some silver jewels shows that 99.9% of it is pure.
 Fine silver looks comparatively grayer, is very delicate, easily scratched, or toothed.
 Silver is a comparatively soft metal, prone to scratches and dents hence, fine silver is not extensively used for jewelry except earrings and necklaces.